Literary Themes Subconsciously Rooted in Childhood

 In 2009, cancer took two friends.
 Joe had a good job that provided health insurance, but the insurance company refused to fund “experimental” procedures that might have saved his life.
 Rob was a waiter, working for low wages and tips, unable to afford insurance and not covered by an employee insurance program.
 Both men experienced inexcusable desperation and suffering–one because he had no insurance coverage, the other because he did.
 Many of the poems in this collection explore Joe’s experiences over the last year of his life and his family’s experiences the year following his death.
 All are meant to honor these two friends, both deeply cherished and missed.

 Interest in crafting the Native American flute has grown steadily since the 1980s, but reliable, specific crafting instruction has been as scarce to come by as reliable accounts of its history and development.
-Now there’s Native American Flute Craft, a fully-illustrated manual for crafting Native American flutes.
+Native American Flute: A Comprehensive Guide ~ History & Craft updates and combines into one volume the two previous books, The Native American Flute: Myth, History, Craft and Native American Flute Craft, to present a comprehensive history of and crafting guide to the native flute.

 The Native American flute is popularly known as a “love” flute, an instrument used by males in courting, but it is much more and has been played throughout history by children, women, and men.
 The commonly accepted mythology of the native flute does nothing but reinforce the negative view of native women as subservient to the male.
 Take, for example, entries on various internet sites that claim that only men played the flute—no matter the culture or tribe—that its power is completely destroyed by the slightest touch of a woman.
 Such stories make for appealing chauvinistic myth, but not for accurate history.
 While hunting and courtship were, indeed, associated with the flute, its uses numbered many more than courting, were more diverse in intent, and certainly were not restricted to the male.